Psy-Fer/buttery-eel/README.md

 # if using DORADO_SERVER_VERSION=7.4.12
 #   ont-pybasecall-client-lib==7.4.12

-python setup.py install

-# Alternatively, the new way of building things is to do the following command
+# Install using pip
-# pip install .
+pip install .

 buttery-eel --help